LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 The `-l` option allows you to modify the MCMC chain length in the XML, which is set to the default of 1 million.
-Please note that the single or double **quotation marks** ensure that the whitespace in the path is treated as valid.

 ## Running BEAST